0 of 33 Questions completed

 A 91-year-old nursing home resident has end stage Alzheimer’s disease.
 She is bed bound, unable to speak, and incontinent of urine and faeces.
 Daily inspection of skin reveals non-blanching erythema of the heels and normal sacral skin.
 Which of the following is most likely to prevent a pressure ulcer in this patient?

 An 87-year-old man is admitted to hospital with a dense left hemiplegia and is totally bedbound and immobile.
-Which of the following strategies is the most effective for reducing the risk of developing a pressure ulcer in this patient?

 The timed stand up and go test is used in elderly patients to quantify which of the following parameters?